A new perspective

-> "It’s a lot to take in all at once.
-Your new task’ll involve you with a reality such as you’ve never known existed.
-There's a lot to learn, and this exposure been to determine how you react."
+The old man breaks the silence, "It’s a lot to take in at once.
+There's lot to learn, and this exposure helps us determine how you react."

-> That brings to mind a big question.
+That brings to mind a big question.
 "Okay, so then are there more surprises in store for me?
 Mind readers, firestarters, people that can bend spoons or levitate cars?"

-> The old man smiles now, a bit of a chuckle.
-"Naw, nuttin like that.
-I should think there might be a couple little surprises.
+The old man smiles now, a bit of a chuckle.
+"Naw, nothin’ like that.
+Might be couple little surprises.
 Little ones though.
-We ain’t got any comic book heroes.
-People like that don’t exist, as far as we know."
+We ain’t got no comic book heroes.
+People like that don’t exist, far as I know."

-> I smile at him.
+I smile at him.
 "Good."

 Well, until we meet with the UFO mothership.